lollcat/fab-jax/README.md

 # TODO:
  - Use sum-tree for prioritised buffer implementation.
 Would be nice to do everything with log probs.
  - make nice target distribution abstractions
+ - Could use exponential moving average for flow params used in SMC (i.e. target network).